 Introduction of Music

-> Introduction to music theory.
-Emphasis on fundamental concepts, including notation, simple and compound meter, rhythm, major and minor scales (three forms), key signatures, simple and compound intervals, triads (major, minor, diminished, augmented), simple keyboard harmony, and sight singing of simple diatonic melodies.
+Introduction to music theory.
+Emphasis on fundamental concepts, including notation, meter, rhythm, diatonic scales, key signatures, intervals, harmony, ear training, songwriting, and keyboard and fretted instruments.

-> MUSC& 131 3 credits
+MUSC& 131 3 credits

 Develops an understanding of elementary compositional techniques.
 Emphasis on the structure of tonality, triads in all inversions (doubling and spacing), voice leading, seventh chords, phrase structure and cadences, nonharmonic tones, harmonic progression, and basic techniques of harmonization.
 Prerequisites: knowledge of basic music notation or instructor's signature.
 Must be taken concurrently with MUSC& 121.

 MUSC& 121 2 credits

 Fundamental ear training includes intervals, major and minor scales, triads, and seventh chords in root and inverted positions, dominant seventh chords in same, rhythm reading in simple and compound meter.
 Sight singing includes simple diatonic major and minor melodies.
 Prerequisites: knowledge of basic music notation or instructor's signature.
 Must be taken concurrently with MUSC& 131.

 An introduction and overview to industry music/audio technology.
 Receive theoretical and practical experience in acoustics, MIDI, digital sequencing, non-destructive digital recording and electronic music publishing.
 Prerequisites: knowledge of notation and rhythm required or concurrent enrollment in MUS 100, basic computer literacy.